arbory/arbory/README.md

 ### Custom validators

-* leaf_require_one_localized - at least one translation exists for this field
+* arbory_require_one_localized - at least one translation exists for this field
-* leaf_file_required - file has been uploaded or is being passed in request
+* arbory_file_required - file has been uploaded or is being passed in request

 ## Settings